Bureau of Economic Analysis, Department of Commerce.

-Estimated Time per Response: 10 hours is the average for those reporting data, and 1 hour is the average for other responses, but hours may vary considerably among respondents because of differences in company size and complexity.
+Estimated Time per Response: 10 hours is the average for those reporting data.
+One hour is the average for those filing and exemption.
+Hours may vary considerably among respondents because of differences in company size and complexity.

 Estimated Total Annual Cost to Public: $0.

 Respondent's Obligation: Mandatory.